glibsonoran/Plush-for-ComfyUI/README.md

 Follow the directions in Option 1, replacing .zshrc with .bash_profile.

  You’re all set!
-Now Plush can load your key when you startup ComfyUI:
+Now Plush can load your key when you startup ComfyUI.

 ******************************
 ###  More Requirements: